1. Simple Definition:

 - Sclerosis: meaning “hardening” (referring to the stiffening of the artery walls due to plaque buildup)

 This term was coined in the early 20th centuryA century is a period of 100 years.
 Examples: • The 21st Century: The years 2000 to 2099. • The 19th Century: The years 1800 to 1899. • The 8th Century BC: The years 800 BC to 701 BC.
-Etymology:… Read More, building on an understanding of arterial diseases that dates back to ancient times.
+Etymology: The word “century” comes from the Latin word “centuria,” which… Read More, building on an understanding of arterial diseases that dates back to ancient times.

 3. Real-Life Examples: